AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

 )<fig-robot-factor-graph>

 // Below is factor graph notions in terms of the multi-agent robotic system we have developed In @fig-robot-factor-graph two joint factor graphs are visualized in the context of multi-agent robotics.
 The first variables in each factor graph $v_1$, represent the location of a green#sg and purple#sp robot respectively.
 Each robot has a corresponding factorgraph, where the figure shows how the two factor graphs are connected with interrobot factors $f_i$ when they are close enough to each other.
-Variables $v_2, dots, v_n$ represent the future predicted states of the robot respectively at timesteps $t_2, dots, t_n$, where $t_1$ is the current time.
+Variables $v_2, dots, v_n$ represent the future predicted states of each robot respectively at timesteps $t_2, dots, t_n$, where $t_1$ is the current time.

 == Belief Propagation <s.b.belief-propagation> // The Sum-Product Algorithm <background-sum-product-algorithm>